tarruda/super-json/README.md

 ## custom-json

-  Library that provides JSON serialization of javascript classes not supported natively by JSON such as Date, RegExp, or any other user-defined class.
+  Library that provides JSON serialization of objects not supported natively by JSON such as Dates, RegExps, or any other user-defined class instance.

 #### Installation